nixonwidjaja/cs3245/HW2/README.txt

 stemming to tokenize the query.
 We then use the Shunting-Yard algorithm to parse the textual query into a valid boolean postfix syntax and apply the skip pointer to process AND, OR, and NOT operators.
-We implement 2 algorithms for query evaluation: naive_search() and search().
-We made sure both algorithms are correct and produce the same results. naive_search() naively process each token ordered by Shunting Yard without any optimisation, while search() groups together ANDs of the same "level" and sort them in the order of increasing posting list length.
-We timed each algorithm and interestingly, for given sanity-queries.txt, search() takes twice as long as naive_search() to complete.
-One possible reason is that search() reprocesses a whole query using a stack one more time on top of Shunting Yard to group the ANDs and sort them, whereas naive_search() directly evaluate the posting lists.
-Another reason is that sanity-queries.txt has too short queries such that the extra preprocessing done by search() cannot show significant performance improvement.
-Longer queries may benefit from this optimisation.
+We implement 2 algorithms for query evaluation: naive_search() and opt_search().
+We made sure both algorithms are correct and produce the same results. naive_search() naively process each token ordered by Shunting Yard without any optimisation, while opt_search() groups together ANDs of the same "level" and sort them in the order of increasing posting list length. opt_search() uses abstractions of Term, And, Or, and Not classes that all has evaluate() method to evaluate each term recursively.
+And class, specifically, sort the terms inside in the order of increasing posting list length to optimise performance as intersection of shorter lists tend to have shorter results.
+We timed each algorithm and opt_search() performs better than naive_search().

 We approached our development incrementally, first starting with a completely in-memory indexing technique as our source of truth to validate our SPIMI implementation.
 We then